Free PDF Tools Every Student Actually Needs

 Convert PDF to Word for Editing

 Sometimes you receive a PDF that should have been a Word file — a template for a lab report, a partially filled form, a group project document.
-Rather than retyping everything from scratch, the PDF to Word converter extracts text, tables, and basic formatting into an editable .docx file.
+Rather than retyping everything from scratch, the PDF to Word converter extracts selectable text, headings, paragraphs, and page breaks into an editable .docx file.
+It does not recreate tables, images, fonts, or complex page layouts.

 This is particularly useful for group projects where one member submits a PDF and another needs to edit a section.
 Instead of passing screenshots and retyping paragraphs, convert once and collaborate in Word or Google Docs.